Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Detailed holographic derivation

 \subsection{Closed channel: from the standard Witten diagram to holographic collinear factorization}

-The closed channel is the rigorous building block because it follows directly from the standard soft--wall graviton Witten diagram.
+The closed channel is the directly derived building block because it follows from the standard soft--wall graviton Witten diagram.
 The first step is the spectral decomposition of the spin--$j$ propagator.